JacobMcDaniel/Bakery-sales-database/README.md

 ## Future Improvements

-- Add a frontend interface
+- Add a frontend interface using Python or C++